Alaska Airlines Imagine Tomorrow teaches how to translate ideas into results.

-- Awareness of key issues: Imagine Tomorrow builds awareness of important renewable energy issues among our state's students, educators, and general population.
+- Awareness of key issues: Alaska Airlines Imagine Tomorrow builds awareness of important sustainability issues among our state's students, educators, and general population.

 - Community building.
 The competition creates connections among students, research faculty, and industry leaders.
 Students build confidence in their ability to make a positive difference in their communities.